 Fratelli – Blair Street.
 Two brothers from one of the large Newtown Italian families.
 All pasta and pizza bases handmade daily with the best ingredients.
 An example of the heart of the Allen/Blair Street area.

 Havana Bar – Wigan Street.
 In the former coffee roastery half of the Havana building.
 Fabulous nooks and crannies, tasty sharing plates, and excellent staff.
 Like visiting friends.
-Monday to Friday 1130am to late, Saturday 3pm to late.

 El Matador – Cuba Street (opposite Ombra).
 Also not hidden per se, but easily overlooked.
 Argentinian speciality, order a meat platter to share with a few sides.
 Delicious dulce de leche desserts.
 No bookings.
-7 days and nights.

 The Bresolin – Cnr Willis and Karo Drive.
 Another venture from the Bresolin boys (Scopa, Tommy Millions) with a focus on meat and sharing plates.
 Outdoor bar and indoor restaurant options.
-Last Sunday of the month is spit-roast, beer and music afternoon (by ticket).
-Day and night Tuesday to Sunday.

 Nicolini’s – 26 Courtenay Place.
 Long-time Wellington establishment, with a fabulous back courtyard and good value, hearty Italian.
 Pays to book.
-Dinner Tuesday to Sunday.